kolemor/CPSC449-Project_2/README.md

 `python populate_users.py`

+the user database population can take anywhere from 30 seconds to a couple minutes as there are ~600 users, and each one needs to have their password hashed, which takes some time.
+I'll see if I can optimize this later on, but for now it works

 ## if you want to view what was populated in the enrollment.db run enrollment_queries.py (the population for users.db does this automatically)

 `python enrollment_queries.py`